-This Act was repealed by the Atomic Energy Licensing Act 1984 (AELA 1984, Act.
-304), gazetted on February 1, 1985, and enforced on the same date.
+This Act was repealed by the Atomic Energy Licensing Act 1984 (Act 304), gazetted on February 1, 1985, and enforced on the same date.

-Since the enforcement of AELA 1984, a major part of the responsibility was transferred to MOSTE.
-However, the control of application in medical field is still under the MOH.
-One provision under Act 304 is the establishment of the Atomic Energy Licensing Board (AELB) on February 1, 1985.
-The regulatory body for radioactive waste management is the Atomic Energy Licensing Board (AELB).
-Legislation regarding waste management is in Part VI of AELA 1984.
-These provisions (Sections 26-30) provide for control of radioactive wastes, and empower the AELB to enforce the Act and introduce guidelines.
+Under Section 3(1) of the Act 304, it provides the establishment of the Atomic Energy Licensing Board (AELB).
+And the Board commenced its functions as a regulatory body on February 1, 1985.
+Since the enforcement of Act 304, a major part of the responsibility has been transferred to the MOSTI.
+However, the control of application in medical field is still under the purview of the Ministry of Health (MOH).
+A specific provision for disposal of radioactive waste is stated in Part VI of the Act 304.
+These Sections (26-30) provide for control of radioactive wastes, and empower the AELB to enforce the Act and introduce guidelines.